Professor Heather Schoenfeld recently contributed to online platform The Conversation in the...

 BIO AND RESEARCH

-Brown-Saracino has served as Vice-President of the Eastern Sociological Society, secretary/treasurer of the Community and Urban Sociology Section of the American Sociological Association, as co-book review editor for City & Community, and on the Boston University Initiative on Cities’ advisory board.
-She serves as a consulting editor for the American Journal of Sociology, and is a member of the Contemporary Sociology editorial board and chair-elect of the Community and Urban Sociology Section of the ASA.
+Brown-Saracino has served as Vice-President of the Eastern Sociological Society, secretary/treasurer of the Community and Urban Sociology Section of the American Sociological Association, as co-book review editor for City & Community, on the Boston University Initiative on Cities’ advisory board, and as a consulting editor for the American Journal of Sociology.
+She is a member of the Contemporary Sociology editorial board and chair-elect of the Community and Urban Sociology Section of the ASA.
 At BU she directs the Urban Inequalities Workshop, which is sponsored by the Initiative on Cities.

 Brown-Saracino, Japonica.
 2018.
 How Places Make Us: Novel LBQ Identities in Four Small Cities.
 Chicago: University of Chicago Press.

 Brown-Saracino, Japonica.
 2017.
 “Explicating Divided Approaches to Gentrification and Growing Income Inequality,” Annual Review of Sociology, V. 43.

 Brown-Saracino, Japonica & Parker, Jeffrey Nathaniel.
 2017. “‘What is up with my sisters?
 Where are you?’
 The origins and consequences of lesbian-friendly place reputations for LBQ migrants,” Sexualities, February, 2017.

 Brown-Saracino, Japonica & Stiman, Meaghan.
 2017.
 “On the Value of Recognizing the Limits of Meeting Ethnography for Community Studies,” Sandler, Jen, and Renita Thedvall, eds.
 Meeting Ethnography: Meetings as Key Technologies of Contemporary Governance, Development, and Resistance.
 Routledge, 2017.